This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 She tells him as if she’s reciting a verse by heart.
-“They are at the chapel from noon and will return in little more than an hour.”
+“They are at the chapel, and will return in little more than an hour.”

 He bobs his head.
 “Thank you,” he says.

-And all at once, he is standing outside the chapel, wondering if he should go in and find the count and countess, or return to the castle to wait for them.
+And all at once, he is gone from the great hall and standing outside the chapel, wondering if he should go in and find the count and countess, or return to the castle to wait for them.

 Next to the girl with the golden hair.

 spooky jedi: Love your story!I really hope more people read this story!Its amazing!!
 The plot is very unique and different, which is very good to have in a world full of stories.
 You have very complex and intellectual plot line, with your many loveable character and that hint of 'will they, won't they' is ju...

 Bri Hoffer: I couldn't put it down!!
 The characters are all incredibly likable, and it's so descriptive you can see, smell, and feel thier surroundings.
 Great story, and very well written.
 I cannot wait for follow up stories. there were a few grammatical errors, but nothing that I could move right over.

 zoheusher20: What more can I say?
 The writing style and little details drew me into the book and for the entirety of the story I was Juliet.
 I felt her turmoil and emotions and every trouble or triumph as they arrived.
 This story was very different and had quite a few little but unexpected twists that made it...

 Laraine Smith: My only suggestion on the grammar is to use www.grammarcheck.net.
 I have it bookmarked on Google Chrome.
 I see myself in the determination in this beautiful story!
 I have Cerebral Palsy, and I have dreams that I have been working hard for, too!
 The humor made me laugh!